 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -46.97 ± 0.26 miliarcseconds/year towards the north and -39.53 ± 0.44 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -46.97 ± 0.26 milliarcseconds/year towards the north and -39.53 ± 0.44 milliarcseconds/year east if we saw them in the horizon.

-22 Puppis has a spectral type of K0III.
-This means the star is a orange to red giant star.
-The star is 7470.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24364.4017968000000000s.
-The star has a B-V Colour Index of 0.99 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,868 Kelvin.
+Based on the star's spectral type of K0III , 22 Puppis's colour and type is orange to red giant star.
+The star has a B-V Colour Index of 0.99 which means the star's temperature is about 4,868 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-22 Puppis Radius has been calculated as being 9.82 times bigger than the Sun.
+22 Puppis estimated radius has been calculated as being 9.82 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 6,834,087.05.km.
-However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 9.82.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 7.93 which gave the calculated distance to 22 Puppis as 411.30 light years away from Earth or 126.10 parsecs.
-It would take a spaceship travelling at the speed of light, 411.30 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 7.93000 which gave the calculated distance to 22 Puppis as 411.30 light years away from Earth or 126.10 parsecs.
+If you want that in miles, it is about 2,417,878,615,990,418.79, based on 1 Ly = 5,878,625,373,183.61 miles.